Short assured tenants

 - includes information on where you can get advice

-If your landlord wants you to move out on the day your tenancy runs out, they have to send you the section 33 notice 2 months in advance.
+If your landlord wants you to move out on the day your tenancy runs out, they have to send you the section 33 notice the right amount of time in advance.
 They cannot make you leave any sooner than this.